-Why we needed to design a New Architecture based on In-Memory to built new game chaning real-time applications?
+Why we needed to design a New Architecture based on In-Memory to built new game changing real-time applications?

 In the last 50 years the world has been completely transformed through the use of IT.
 We have now reached a new inflection point.
 In our book published by Springer we present, for the first time, how in-memory data management is changing the way businesses are run.
 Today, enterprise data is split into separate databases for performance reasons.
 Analytical data resides in warehouses, synchronized periodically with transactional systems.
 This separation makes flexible, real-time reporting on current data impossible.
 Multi-core CPUs, large main memories, and cloud computing are serving as the foundation for the transition of enterprises away from this restrictive model.
 In this book, we describe techniques that allow analytical and transactional processing at the speed of thought and enable new ways of doing business.
 The book is intended for university students, IT professionals and IT managers, but it is also for senior management who wish to create new business processes by leveraging in-memory computing.

-Updat May 2012: The new extented Book Edition “In-Memory Data Management ” is focusing on Application Development, the book is available since May 2012 by Springer.
+The second Book Edition “In-Memory Data Management ” is focusing on Application Development, the book is available since May 2012 by Springer.
 In the year since we published the first edition of this book, the performance gains enabled by the increased use of in-memory technology in enterprise applications has truly marked an inflection point in the market.
 The new content in this second edition focuses on the development of these in-memory enterprise applications, showing how they leverage the capabilities of in-memory technology.

-Whats All New in the Extended Edition of the In-Memory Book by Prof Dr h.c.
-Hasso Plattner, Prof Dr. Alexander Zeier
+Whats All is New in the Extended Edition of the In-Memory Book by Prof. Dr. h.c.
+Hasso Plattner, Prof. Dr. Alexander Zeier

 About one year ago we published the first edition of this book.
 Within this last year, in-memory technology had such a big impact on the enterprise computing and application market that it truly marked an inflection point.
 This progress on the one hand, but also the resulting new questions on the other hand, convinced us that it is time for a new extended edition of our book.
 The new content in the second edition targets the development and deployment of data-intensive applications that are designed for leveraging the capabilities of in-memory database systems.
 Among other new content, we introduces an in-memory application programming model that includes the most important aspects and guidelines for developing in-memory applications.
 To ease the tasks of application developers and database administrators, we discuss the graphical creation of database views.
 Finally, we also elaborate on new features on application level through the combination of data analytics and text search and by presenting two industry case studies Charite and Hilti.